 - The reduced UCAS points offer can only be applied to University of Cumbria courses linked to the masterclass attended.
 Please see the table below for clarification.

-- The UCAS points reduction will only be applied if the masterclass is attended prior to submitting an application for the degree programme through UCAS.
+- The UCAS points reduction will only be applied if the masterclass is attended prior to submitting an application for the degree programme through UCAS (allowing time for administrative processing of the attendance).
 Points cannot be redeemed retrospectively if you have already applied for one of the eligible courses at the University.

 - UCAS points will automatically be deducted from the top of the range upon application.